nablang/nablang/doc/nabla/basic-syntax.md

     end

 To mention a method, we can use `Klass:method`, but it is not valid syntax (just for simplicity of reflection API).

+To make a method only visible to local file, can add a `local` prefix

+    local def foo
+      ...
+    end

+`local` methods are always `final`.

 ## Namespaces